 Parents who do not wish their children to be taught the agreed syllabus, or to take part in the short acts of worship held in school, should let us know and we will make alternative arrangements for these children.

 At Chantry we promote a healthy and active lifestyle for all our pupils; we encourage children to be as active as possible and celebrate all their achievements in this area.
 Pupils are taught key skills in dance, gymnastics, team games and outdoor sports; including athletics.
 Pupils are expected to develop skills that are then applied to a sport.
 Competitive sport is promoted within the context of a supportive learning environment.
 We make maximum use of our outdoor area and our school hall.
-We are very excited about using the new running track we’ve just had installed around the playground.
+We make daily use of the running track we have around the playground.

-All children in Year Five have access to a programme of swimming lessons to reach the level of competence required in the National Curriculum.
+All children in Year 3 and Year 4 have access to a programme of swimming lessons to reach the level of competence required in the National Curriculum.